 As a native Ohio girl, I am a bit obsessed with the Ohio State Buckeyes.
+And while I certainly LOVE college football, I really flip for Peanut Butter Buckeyes.

 - Butter: When it comes to baking, use unsalted butter to control the sodium content.
 For this recipe, you also want your butter to be at room temperature.
 It will help the butter and peanut butter combine smoothly.